 If you have something to say, but don’t have the time or skill set to say it as well as you’d like, it’s time to go ghost hunting.
 In other words, you need to figure out how to hire a ghostwriter.
 So, where do you look for these articulate phantoms?
 The form and scope of your project will guide your search.

-Whatever your specific needs are, the following questions should help you get up to speed on how to hire a ghostwriter.
+Whatever the specifics are for your project, the following 5 steps will help you get up to speed on how to hire a ghostwriter:

 As you develop a strategy for how to hire a ghostwriter, your first step will be to clearly define your project.
 What do you want the finished project to look like?
 How long will the finished product be?
 On what platform will it appear?
 Who is your target reader?
 Answering these questions will help determine what category of ghostwriter you’ll be looking for.